reshmabidikar/slate/source/includes/_subscription.md

 **Response**

 If successful, returns a status code of 201 and an empty body.
-In addition, a `Location` parameter is returned in the header which contains the new subscription id.
+In addition, a `Location` header is returned which contains the new bundle id.

 ### Create multiple subscriptions with addon products

-This API creates multiple subscriptions with addon products.
-The bundle for the base subscription must be specified.
+This API creates multiple subscriptions with base and addon product subscriptions.
+It can also be used to add an addon subscription to a base subscription in which case the bundle id of the base subscription must be specified.

 **HTTP Request**